The ultimate 3-week India itinerary: Exploring the best of India

 TOMB OF ITMAD-UD-DAULA (BABY TAJ)

-Otherwise know as ‘baby Taj’ due to its resemblance to the more famous Taj Mahal, the tomb of Itmad-ud-Daula is a far quieter and almost as beautiful tomb in the north of the city.
+Otherwise known as ‘baby Taj’ due to its resemblance to the more famous Taj Mahal, the tomb of Itmad-ud-Daula is a far quieter and almost as beautiful tomb in the north of the city.

 Spend at least an hour walking through the gardens and admiring the intricate craftsmanship and subtle details.